 Sailor Moon SuperS: The Dark Crystal Trilogy

 Nick Kelly/Sailor Mini Saturn: Age 14.
 Holy wow, I'm actually writing for Sailor Moon again.
 For you readers of my rather HORRENDOUS early stories (at least horrendous compared to how I write now), Sailor Mini Saturn (or "Chibi Saturn", for you Japanese lovers), was the Sailor Senshi alter-ego of my first original character way back in the day.
 I didn't really have a backstory to him back then, but now I do, after thinking for a good while.
 Nick appears sporadically during the second series (Sailor Moon R), always in his Senshi form and saving the other Senshi in times of big crisis, though he doesn't go to Crystal Tokyo for the battle with Wizeman.
 As of Sailor Moon S, we're introduced to his civilian self.
 He has quite the crush on Ami, something Makoto likes to tease him about.
 He considers Usagi his big sister, as his parents were never able to have another kid, and Nick usually goes to Usagi for advice, help, or if he just wants to talk.
 Nick, as a normal boy, is very headstrong and courageous.
 Like many of Nick's recent incarnations, he is also very impatient, this trait usually leading the Senshi into trouble.
 As Sailor Chibi Saturn, Nick is the Soldier of Sound and Instinct, fighting with sound and music-based attacks.
 His first transformation phrase is "Saturn Star Power, Make Up!!"
 (R and S), and in this form, his attacks are Saturn Music Ring, where he summons a large sound wave to trap the enemy, and Saturn Sound Barrage, where he slams his hand into the ground and beams of energy fly outwards to hit any targets in a medium range.
 His second transformation phrase is "Saturn Crystal Power, Make Up!!"
-(SuperS, and yes, I know that's Hotaru's transformation phrase in Stars, but I've never seen Stars.
-DUB IT, SOMEONE!!!), and his attack is Saturn Sonic Scream, where he generates a large quantity of sonic waves and fires them at the target as a sort-of beam.
+(SuperS, and yes, I know that's Hotaru's transformation phrase in Stars, but I've never seen Stars and probably won't for a while, VIZ), and his attack is Saturn Sonic Scream, where he generates a large quantity of sonic waves and fires them at the target as a sort-of beam.
 This attack can actually outright destroy weaker enemies.
 During a mishap with the Amazoness Quartet, Nick gains a power similar to Ami's Mercury Aqua Mirage from the SuperS special.
 This power is called Saturn Sonic Wave Blast, in which he fires off multiple spheres of sonic energy that can track the target.
-In my first Sailor Moon story (the only one that was actually Sailor Moon, huh!!), Nick and Usagi combine their powers to create the super-powerful Moon Sonic Wave Meditation attack, where Nick and Usagi basically combine the Saturn Sonic Wave Blast and Moon Gorgeous Meditation attacks into one super-powerful attack.
-Nick is voiced by Takeshi Kusao in Japan, and Howard Drossin (DiC dub) and Troy Baker (Cloverway dub) in English.
+In my first Sailor Moon story (the only one that was actually Sailor Moon, huh!!), Nick and Usagi have a combination attack together: Moon Sonic Wave Meditation, where Nick and Usagi basically combine the Saturn Sonic Wave Blast and Moon Gorgeous Meditation attacks into one super-powerful attack.
+Nick is voiced by Takeshi Kusao in Japan, and Howard Drossin (DiC dub), Troy Baker (Cloverway dub), and Bryce Papenbrook (Viz dub) in English.

 And, that's pretty much it for me for now.
 As always, when new ideas come up, they'll be posted here.